dmitriykuptsov/NetOS/README.md

 # NetOS

-In this project we will try to create Network Operating System based on Linux.
+This is silly attempt to build own operating system based on Linux.
+We will heavily realy on LFS book in this project.